Aysel552/PragmatechFrontEndProject/research.md

 Function variables takes place in stack.Show the result when calling the function and then removing from the memory.

 ### What is a principe of JS?
+JavaScript allocates memory when things (objects, strings, etc.) are created and “automatically” frees it up when they are not used anymore, a process called garbage collection.
+This seemingly “automatical” nature of freeing up resources is a source of confusion and gives JavaScript (and other high-level-language) developers the false impression they can choose not to care about memory management.

 ### How many steps are in memory-life cycle?
 * Allocate memory